MPDzDev/LLM_input_parser/README.md

 - Select two root folders: one for the base Product codebase, one for the Customizer.
 - Filter and select files by extension (e.g., C#, JavaScript, SQL).
 - Export selected files into a single summary document.
+- View the generated summary directly in the app before saving.
 - Generate a unified input file in Markdown or plain text format.
 - Designed to create LLM-ready prompts for code understanding or code generation tasks.